Memory Card Recording

 Parameter Description

-year The year, such as 2020.
+year The year, for example, 2020.

-month The month, such as 2.
+month The month, for example, February.

-day The day, such as 22.
+day The day, for example, 22.

 Delegate callback